Víctor Polay

-Víctor Alfredo Polay Campos (born 6 April 1951) is one of the founders of the Túpac Amaru Revolutionary Movement, a Peruvian Marxist–Leninist terrorist organization that fought in the internal conflict in Peru.
-He is currently imprisoned in Callao Naval Base with Vladimiro Montesinos.
+Víctor Alfredo Polay Campos (born 6 April 1951), also known as Comrade Rolando, is a Peruvian former sociologist and convicted terrorist.
+He was one of the founders of the Túpac Amaru Revolutionary Movement, a Marxist–Leninist militant organization, for which he was arrested in 1992.
+He has since been imprisoned at Callao Naval Base.

-He was arrested in 1992.
-In 1997, the UN Human Rights Committee has found that the circumstances of his trial and detention violated articles 7, 10 and 14 of the ICCPR.
+In 1997, the UN Human Rights Committee found that the circumstances of his trial and detention never violated his human rights.
 On 22 March 2006, he was found guilty by a Peruvian court on nearly 30 crimes committed during the late 1980s and early 1990s and was sentenced to 32 years imprisonment.

 Biography

-He is the son of Víctor Polay Risco, a founding member of the Peruvian Aprista Party and a Freemason,and of Otilia Campos Bárcena, an Aprista militant.His grandfather, Po Leysen, was a Chinese coolie who came to work on the sugarcane plantations of Trujillo.He completed his primary education at the San Antonio Marianista School in Callao.
-When he was in the 5th grade, he became an altar boy and wanted to become a seminarian, which led his parents to withdraw him from the Marianist school and take him to the Gran Unidad Escolar 2 de Mayo in Callao, where he completed secondary school.At age 7, he was part of the Peruvian Aprista Boys (CHAP), an APRA-affiliated organization in which his parents enrolled him amid the celebration of the release of Alfredo Tello and Héctor Pretell, who had been accused of participating in the assassination of Francisco Graña Garland.
+He is the son of Víctor Polay Risco, a founding member of the Peruvian Aprista Party and a Freemason, and of Otilia Campos Bárcena, an Aprista militant.
+His grandfather, Po Leysen, was a Chinese-Peruvian who came to work on the sugarcane plantations of Trujillo.
+He completed his primary education at the San Antonio Marianista School in Callao.
+When he was in the 5th grade, he became an altar boy and wanted to become a seminarian, which led his parents to withdraw him from the Marianist school and take him to the Gran Unidad Escolar 2 de Mayo in Callao, where he completed secondary school.
+At age 7, he was part of the Peruvian Aprista Boys (CHAP), an APRA-affiliated organization in which his parents enrolled him amid the celebration of the release of Alfredo Tello and Héctor Pretell, who had been accused of participating in the assassination of Francisco Graña Garland.

 During his five years of secondary school, he was a member of the Callao Scout Group No. 3 “David Livingstone.”
-He became an outstanding scout and leader of the Wolves Patrol, as noted by his fellow scout group member Marco Miyashiro (former head of DIRCOTE) on Jaime de Althaus’s program on Canal N.In his final years of secondary school, he was part of the Association of Student Journalists of Callao (APEC), a left-wing association, and he also met Father Alejandro Cussianovich, who would become his adviser.
+He became an outstanding scout and leader of the Wolves Patrol, as noted by his fellow scout group member Marco Miyashiro (former head of DIRCOTE) on Jaime de Althaus’s program on Canal N. In his final years of secondary school, he was part of the Association of Student Journalists of Callao (APEC), a left-wing association, and he also met Father Alejandro Cussianovich, who would become his adviser.